Table of Contents

-I was never lucky enough to visit Walt Disney World when I was younger; I imagine money was one of the problems as it wasn’t and still isn’t a ‘cheap’ holiday but also my parents are not really ‘ride’ people… Cleethorpes and Hull Fair was the closest I ever got to experiencing a theme park 😂 we tended to head to a European beach resort for our holi-bobs.
+I was never lucky enough to visit Walt Disney World when I was younger; I imagine money was one of the problems as it wasn’t and still isn’t a ‘cheap’ holiday but also my parents are not really ‘ride’ people.

 My husband on the other hand; his vacations when he was younger were all about action – they went to Center Parcs yearly from a very young age and also Florida a few times too.

-So HE is the reason for my love for Florida & we booked our first holiday abroad together at 18/19 years old.
+So HE is the reason for my love for Florida & we booked our first holiday abroad to Florida at 18 and 19 years old.

-This year we are staying onsite at Walt Disney World for the whole duration of the holiday.
-Last year when we got married we spent 4 nights of our ‘Disneymoon‘ at two separate Deluxe hotels which were both equally amazing.
-It was a nice taster to experience an onsite stay as although on paper there are loads of benefits of doing so; at the times of our past trips without children they weren’t really benefits to us.
+2015 saw us get married out there and spend just 4 nights of our ‘Disneymoon‘ at two separate Disney Deluxe hotels; Bay Lake at the Contemporary and Animal Kingdom Lodge which were both equally amazing.
+It was a nice taster to experience an onsite stay as although on paper there are loads of benefits of doing so; at the times of our past trips without children, they didn’t really benefit us.

 Now we have children and I can say I have experienced it for myself; I can totally see the attraction to staying on property and I cannot wait to spend a whole two weeks (just short infact!) in the Disney ‘bubble’ in just a matter of months.

-Here are this years ‘The Money Saving Mum’ tips that we have relied upon to get such a fab deal and allow us to travel again back over the pond so soon after our last trip…
+Today I’m sharing with you the money saving tips of which WE have relied upon to get such a fab deal and allow us to travel again back over the pond so soon after our last trip…

 Hotel saving: £133.00